tfabris/Close-Encounters-Mothership-Scanner/README.md

 interesting pattern.
 This code attempts to translate that physical long-exposure effect into addressable LED strips.

-Description the original effect, from the book *Close Encounters of the Third Kind - The Making of Steven Spielberg's Classic Film* by Ray Morton:
+Description of the original effect, from the book *Close Encounters of the Third Kind - The Making of Steven Spielberg's Classic Film* by Ray Morton:

 > "Another important lighting effect on the underbelly was the scanner- a